 Revision history is only available to certain account levels.
 To upgrade, please see our pricing page or contact our sales team.

 The document’s edit history will display as a list of stacked tiles, with each tile representing a past version of the document.
-Each tile will display the time of day the changes were made, the amount of time that has passed, and the initial of the user who made the changes.
+Each tile will display the date and time the changes were made, as well as the full name of the user who made the changes.
 Note: The times will correspond with the time zone of the current document viewer.

 Scroll to the bottom of the panel to see how long ago the document was created.